Make Love to the Music

-Make Love to the Music is the title of a recording by Leon & Mary Russell, released in 1977 by Paradise Records.
+Make Love to the Music is an album by Leon & Mary Russell, released in 1977 by Paradise Records.
 There were two CD re-releases one in 2007 by Wounded Bird Records and a second in 2012 by AIS Records.

+Critical reception

+The Los Angeles Times wrote that Mary "is a convincing individual singer, but her soulful wailings have yet to mix naturally with her husband's own brand of rambling boogie fever."